Maggie & Max

-Luke springs into action, grabbing a trembling and pale Lela and pushing her out of the parlor and toward the kitchen.
-Chelle gathers the Molotov cocktails and Max grabs their weapons.
-They stop at the front door.
-Luke pulls Lela behind him and looks out the narrow window in the door.
+Luke springs into action, grabbing a trembling and pale Lela and pushes her out of the parlor and toward the kitchen.
+Chelle gathers the remaining bombs, and Max grabs their weapons.
+They stop in the foyer.
+Luke pulls Lela behind him and looks out the narrow window set in the door.
 He glances back at Max.

 A soft, warm pressure on her lips shocks her out of her fearful paralysis.
 Maggie's eyes snap open as Leon leans back wiping his lips thoughtfully.
 He still has an unbreakable grip on her throat, but he looks less dangerous now and more confused.